 The new study also expands on what we know about addictions.

-Using a different method of consuming nicotine is not effective — or necessarily than changing the behavior altogether.
+Using a different method of consuming nicotine is not effective — or necessarily

 The study suggests behavioral therapy and alternative interventions should be considered in cessation plans to increase the success of quitting.